matloff/TidyverseSkeptic/README.md

 A researcher tweeted in December 2019 that an introductory statistics book by Peter Dalgaard is "now obsolete," because it uses base-R rather than Tidy.
-Think of what an update to Tidy would involve, how much extra complexity it would impose on the students.
-Here is an early lesson from the
+Think of what an "update" to use of Tidy would involve, how much extra complexity it would impose on the students.
+Here is an early lesson from the book:
-book:

 ``` r
 > thue2 <- subset(thuesen,blood.glucose < 7)